 1. Define What ‘Normal’ Means for Your Business

-It makes sense to start with defining a baseline.
+It makes sense to start with defining a baseline, using labeled data or synthetic dataset to define what constitutes normal instances, improving the ability to perform anomaly detection on real-time incoming data.
 What does typical behavior look like for your users, transactions, systems, or machines?
 Set a reference point for detecting deviations.
 For instance, website traffic for your organization may dip on weekends, which is considered normal.
 However, a sudden drop on Monday likely indicates some problems.
+What constitutes normal behavior can vary significantly over time, so continuous learning and adaptation by your anomaly detection model is necessary.

 2. Choose the Right Data to Monitor